fac-members/fac-slides/src/slides/pre-app-1/index.md

 1. From today: Modern JavaScript and Arrays
 1. From Week 3: Concurrency
-1. From Week 5: SQL Regular Expressions
+1. From Week 5: SQL and Regular Expressions

 ---